 11-1-5: ENFORCEMENT:

-The planning commission, the town engineer, the town council and such other departments and agencies of town government as are specified under the provisions of this title are hereby designated and authorized as the agencies charged with the enforcement of the provisions of this title and shall enter such actions in court as are necessary.
+The Planning Commission, the Town Engineer, the Town Council and such other departments and agencies of Town government as are specified under the provisions of this title are hereby designated and authorized as the agencies charged with the enforcement of the provisions of this title and shall enter such actions in court as are necessary.
 Failure of such departments to pursue appropriate legal remedies, shall not legalize any violation of such provisions.
 (Ord.
 22-06, 8-16-2022)

 11-1-6: VIOLATION:

-No person shall subdivide any tract or parcel of land located wholly or in part in the town, except in compliance with the provisions of this title.
-No person shall purchase, sell or exchange any parcel of land which is any part of a subdivision, or a proposed subdivision submitted to the planning commission, nor offer for recording in the office of the County Recorder, any deed conveying such parcel of land or any fee interest therein, unless such subdivision has been created pursuant to and in accordance with the provisions of this title.
+No person shall subdivide any tract or parcel of land located wholly or in part in the Town, except in compliance with the provisions of this title.
+No person shall purchase, sell or exchange any parcel of land which is any part of a subdivision, or a proposed subdivision submitted to the Town, nor offer for recording in the office of the County Recorder, any deed conveying such parcel of land or any fee interest therein, unless such subdivision has been created pursuant to and in accordance with the provisions of this Title.
 (Ord.
 22-06, 8-16-2022)

 11-1-7: PENALTY: